 - 4. The assessments of the feasibility and credibility of the preferred resolution strategy referred to in paragraph 3 shall include assessment of any variant strategies proposed as part of that strategy.
 Resolution authorities shall request from the institution or group in accordance with Article 11 of Directive 2014/59/EU such additional information as is necessary to carry out those assessments of the preferred and variant strategies. - 5.
-Where appropriate, a resolution authority shall revise the preferred resolution strategy on the the basis of the assessments of feasibility and of the credibility of the preferred resolution strategy referred to in paragraph 4. - 6.
-Where a resolution authority revises the preferred resolution strategy in accordance with paragraph 8 it shall assess the feasibility and the credibility of that revised preferred resolution strategy in accordance with Articles 7 and 8 respectively.
+Where appropriate, a resolution authority shall revise the preferred resolution strategy or consider alternative strategies on the basis of a completed assessment of feasibility and of the credibility of a preferred resolution strategy referred to in paragraph 4. - 6.
+Where a resolution authority revises the preferred resolution strategy it shall assess the feasibility and the credibility of that revised preferred resolution strategy in accordance with Articles 7 and 8 respectively.